minshinkhant/Food_Trucker_Tracked/README.md

 **Required Must-have Stories**

-* List of food tracks
+* List of food trucks
 * Rating, price, cuisine, address, name and image of each food truck
 * Detail screen of each food truck

 **Optional Nice-to-have Stories**

 * Distance of food truck from user
+* Login screen
+* Favorite food trucks
 * Map with directions of getting to food truck

 ### 2. Screen Archetypes